GOOD HOSPITAL PRACTICE

 The confusion is further increased by the unclear use of the term "dimension".

 The term "dimension" can be traced back to DONABEDIAN[iii] (and beyond).
 It has been repeated many times since then.
 In addition, "components of quality", "fundamental aspects of quality", "core objectives of the healthcare system" or "domains" have been proposed.
 Certainly DONABEDIAN[iv] did not understand his triad of structure, process and outcome as "measurement dimensions".
-Rather, he was looking for characteristics by which "good" healthcare systems could be recognized.
+Rather, he was looking for characteristics by which "good" healthcare systems could be recognised.

 When measuring socio-cultural healthcare systems, one can perhaps speak of "dimensions" in a metaphorical sense, as DONABEDIAN has done.
 However, if you want to compare the systems, you have to name characteristics that can be used to identify the differences.

-Here, the IQTiG concept suffers from its unclear language:
+Here, the IQTiG concept suffers from its unclear language: It states:

 These characteristics (and many others) can be measured or tested.
 This is exactly what the IQTiG should and would like to do.
 Section 5.1 of the IQTiG's methods paper correctly refers to characteristics, and section 5.2.3 even contains the technically correct definition of a quality characteristic!
 This makes it all the more incomprehensible to me why the characteristics have disappeared from the definition of quality.